gap-actions/run-pkg-tests/README.md

 ### What's new in v4

-There are two main changes between v3 and v4: the introduction of the `mode` option, and the restriction of the allowed values for boolean-like options.
+There are several changes between v3 and v4: the introduction of the `mode` option, the renaming of the `GAP_TESTFILE` option to `testfile`, and the restriction of the allowed values for boolean-like options.

 #### The `mode` option